tparee/cbecei_RILs/suppl/README.md

 The `.fastq` files were aligned to the *C. becei* QG2082 reference genome
 (DOI: https://doi.org/10.1101/2025.05.09.653148).

-Variants were called using `bcftools mpileup`, retaining variants with:
+Variants were called using `bcftools mpileup`, retaining variants with `QUAL > 20`.

-- `QUAL > 20`

 The selected genotype for each site is the genotype minimizing the PL value (Phred-scaled likelihood).
-Genotypes with:

-- `GQ < 10` (genotype likelihood < 0.9)

-were set to `NA`.
+Genotypes with `GQ < 10` (genotype likelihood < 0.9) were set to `NA`.

 Because the RILs are mosaics of recombined founding haplotypes, variant filtering was performed by reconstructing the haplotype block structure and retaining only SNPs consistent with this structure.